lukey78/otm-docker/README.md

 The tile layer is available with the following URL `http://your-server/otm/{z}/{x}/{y}.png`.
 You can include it in your favourite mapping applications.

+### Optional stuff

+Rendering your tiles on demand usually takes too much time.
+It's better to pre-render them in the background.
+You can do that with Tirex.
+To render e.g. all tiles in Switzerland for zoom levels 1-16, this command can be used:

+`tirex-batch -p 5 -d map=opentopomap bbox=6.0,45.78,10.44,47.83 z=1-16`

 ## Build your own image

 `DOCKER_BUILDKIT=1 docker build -t otm-docker:latest .`